High-Availability IoT Cluster Demo

-The following article and interactive demo shows how to set up a very cost effective High-Availability Internet of Things Cluster.
+The following interactive example shows how to set up a very cost effective High-Availability Internet of Things Cluster.
 A High-Availability (HA) cluster may use a load-balancer and/or use DNS, or other technologies such as Anycast.
-In this article and demo, we use a load-balancer-less solution based purely on DNS -- a so called DNS Round-Robin setup.
+In this example, we use a load-balancer-less solution based purely on DNS -- a so called DNS Round-Robin setup.

 Round Robin DNS provides a low cost alternative to traditional cloud services.
 We recommend reading the DZone article Cheaper Alternatives to IoT Cloud Services if you are new to Round Robin DNS.